novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-38.md

 "Internet advertisement.
 I'm intrigued."

-"Aren't you talking about Seorabeol Hotel?
+"Are you talking about Seorabeol Hotel?
 Is it necessary?"

 "The moment I became a registered director, I felt we needed some change."